 Develops and prepares revisions to this IMC and other applicable inspection program documents.

-Oversees the implementation of the inspection program for the reactor facility undergoing restart.
+Oversees the implementation of the inspection program for the reactor facility potentially undergoing restart.

-Serves as the primary NRR contact about oversight and inspection activities with the applicable regional office for the reactor facility undergoing restart.
+Serves as the primary NRR contact about oversight and inspection activities with the applicable regional office for the reactor facility potentially undergoing restart.

-ssigns a program lead for inspection and oversight coordination for the reactor facility undergoing restart.
+In coordination with the applicable region, assigns a program lead for inspection and oversight coordination for the reactor facility potentially undergoing restart.

-Develops an ROP ransition lan in cooperation with the Regional Division of Operating Reactor Safety (DORS) Director.
+Develops an ROP Transition Plan in cooperation with the Regional Division of Operating Reactor Safety (DORS) Director.

 05.03 Director, Division of Operating Reactor Licensing (DORL)

-Serves as NRR lead for licensing and licensing policy issues related to the reactor facility undergoing restart.
+Serves as NRR lead for licensing and licensing policy issues related to the reactor facility potentially undergoing restart.

-Assigns a project manager to address day-to-day matters concerning the coordination and processing of licensing issues (e.g. license amendments, technical, reviews, etc.) for the reactor facility undergoing restart.
+Assigns a project manager to address day-to-day matters concerning the coordination and processing of licensing issues (e.g. license amendments, technical, reviews, etc.) for the reactor facility potentially undergoing restart.

-Coordinates with the applicable region to ensure licensing efforts and the inspection program are.
+Coordinates with the applicable region to ensure licensing efforts and the inspection program are coordinated.

 05.04 Director, Office of Enforcement (OE)